canalplus/rx-player/doc/architecture/stream/index.md

 all code needed in the rest of the code should be exported by its "index file" ``src/core/stream/index.ts``.

-Every times you're calling the API to load a new video, the Stream function is called by it with a handful of arguments.
+Every time you're calling the API to load a new video, the Stream function is called by it with a handful of arguments.

 The Stream does then the major part of the job and communicate back its progress